 Before moving forward, let’s tackle any misconceptions about the aforementioned nickname.
-Most people assume that Paris is called ‘The City of Lights’ because of its dazzling boulevards and bridges, and it’s easy to see why.
+Most people assume that Paris is called ‘The City of Light’ because of its dazzling boulevards and bridges, and it’s easy to see why.

 Today, there are over 296 illuminated sites in Paris, if you count everything from hotels and churches, statues and fountains, national buildings and monuments, and out of 37 major bridges in Paris, an impressive 33 of them are illuminated to full glory each sunset.